mixpanel/docs/pages/docs/data-structure/property-reference.md

 - Limits of a List property: Event Property = 8KB, User Profile Property = 256KB, Each item in the list: 255 bytes
 - Mixpanel lists are not ordered (i.e. position of values in a list are not significant in Mixpanel reports) and are useful for grouping or analysing similar values across events.
 Read more details on [List Property Support](/docs/features/advanced#list-property-support) in reports.

+## Object and List of Objects Data Types

-Note: Mixpanel also supports object and [list of objects](https://docs-git-kurbycchua-update-property-reference-mixpanel.vercel.app/docs/features/advanced#list-of-objects-property-support) data types for specific use cases like in e-commerce.
+Mixpanel also supports object (in a limited capacity) and [list of objects](https://docs-git-kurbycchua-update-property-reference-mixpanel.vercel.app/docs/features/advanced#list-of-objects-property-support) data types for specific use cases like in e-commerce.
 It is highly encourage that you use the five primary data types as they are fully supported in the Mixpanel UI.

+### Objects

+- Arbitrarily-nested groups of JSON key-value pairs (max size 2KB, each object <255 keys with max nesting depth of 3), example: Experiments = {"Exp Onboarding" : "Quick", "Exp Checkout" : "Without Coupon"}
+- Mainly supported in core reports (i.e. Insights, Funnels, Flows, Retention, Users / Cohorts, Events) as filters and breakdowns.
+- Properties (ie keys) within an object are not supported in Lexicon and when searching in properties downdown

+### List of Objects

+- A JSON array of 1 level JSON object with each object having exactly the same set of key-value pairs
+- Limited to 8KB